-This section contains the feedback from the WiSHFUL partner acting as Patron on this Experiment or Extension.
+This section contains the feedback from the WiSHFUL partner acting as Patron on this Experiment.
 Each proposing party must contact the WiSHFUL consortium regarding its submission to identify a possible Patron.
 This Patron can be the WiSHFUL partner responsible for the testbed, hardware or software platform the proposer will use or extend.
-The proposing party must submit its draft proposal to this Patron by 21 October 2016.
+The proposing party must submit its draft proposal to this Patron by 26 April 2017.
 The feedback by the Patron is copied into this section of the proposal.